This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Recipe Ingredients: Chocolate bars, a dish of AP flour, a dish of bread flour, a dish of brown sugar, eggs, butter, sugar, salt/baking soda, vanilla.

-You might also like our King Arthur super soft chocolate chip cookies.
+You might also like our King Arthur super soft chocolate chip cookies or our brown butter ice cream.

 A parchment-lined baking pan with four giant cookies and a spatula lifting a cookie.